mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

-Making sure your web app is accessible can be an effort similar to making sure your app is well tested, or that it's responsive and works well accross devices: it's great when you've thought of it from the start, but it can be daunting and seem like an unclimbable hill when you want to introduce it into a legacy app.
+Making sure your web app is accessible can be an effort similar to making sure your app is well tested, or that it's responsive and works well accross devices: it's great when you've thought of it from the start, but it can be daunting and seem like an unclimbable hill when you want to introduce it into a existing app.
 Knowing where to start can be tough, as well as taking those first steps.

 <!--break-->